engineerbaz/PIAIC_CNC/java/classNotes_java.md

 - should be unique.
 - Should be started with character, not numeric.
 - Can use Dollar($), underscore(_) but Space cant be used.
+- its case sensitive.
 - common _keywords_ can not be used like
-  - input
-  - let
-  - print
-  - etc
+  - input, let, print, etc
-- its case sensitive,
 - best practice is use small letter or Camel Case convention `myName`

 Variables are defined as: